 #10- La Paz Waterfall Gardens

 Just about 10 minutes down the road from Corso is La Paz Waterfall Gardens– one of the coolest places I’ve been in Costa Rica.
+Situated in the cloud forest, it’s an incredible experience.
 With 5 waterfalls and over 7 wildlife viewing stations, if you want to see Costa Rican wildlife this is the place to be.

 Plan to spend all day here- especially since the lunch buffet is to die for.
 You’ll spend half the day touring the gardens and wildlife, and another half hiking the waterfalls.